Timothy Winter: Cambridge Mosque Project

 Murad is the founder and leader of the Cambridge Central Mosque project which has developed a new purpose built mosque in Cambridge to cater for up to 1,000 worshipers.
-The mosque is an "Eco mosque" with substantial reliance on green energy and an almost-zero carbon footprint.
+The mosque is an "eco-mosque" with substantial reliance on green energy and an almost-zero carbon footprint.
 Regarding the project, Murad stated, "This will be a very substantial world class landmark building in what is considered by some to be a down-at-heel part of Cambridge."

-Political views
+Views

 Views on Islamophobia

-Murad has criticized the term "Islamophobia" for its implication that hostility to Islam and Muslims is based on race or tribalistic fear rather than enmity against their religion itself.
-Nonetheless, he has decried the rising hostility to Islam in Europe, and suggested that it is fueled by the loss of faith and tradition within Europe itself, which he says results in Europeans formulating their identity by contrasting themselves with a Muslim Other.
+Murad has criticised the term "Islamophobia" for its implication that hostility to Islam and Muslims is based on race or tribalistic fear rather than enmity against their religion itself.
+Nonetheless, he has decried the rising hostility to Islam in Europe, and suggested that it is fuelled by the loss of faith and tradition within Europe itself, which he says results in Europeans formulating their identity by contrasting themselves with a Muslim Other.

 Views on extremism

 Murad is a traditionalist and considers the views of extremists like al-Qaeda as religiously illegitimate and inauthentic.
 He decries the failure of extremists to adhere to the classical canons of Islamic law and theology and denounces their fatwas.
 He unequivocally rejects suicide bombing and considers the killing of noncombatants as always forbidden, noting that some sources consider it worse than murder.
-According to Murad, Osama bin Laden and his right-hand man Ayman al-Zawahiri were un-Islamic, unqualified vigilantes who violate basic Islamic teachings.
+According to Murad, Osama bin Laden and his right-hand man Ayman al-Zawahiri were entirely un-Islamic, unqualified vigilantes who violate basic Islamic teachings.

-Murad is critical of Western foreign policy for fueling anger and resentment in the Muslim world.
-He is equally critical of Saudi Arabia's Wahhabi ideology, which he believes gives extremists a theological pretext for their extremism and violence.
+Murad is critical of Western foreign policy for fuelling anger and resentment in the Muslim world.
+He is also equally critical of Saudi Arabia's Wahhabi ideology, which he believes gives extremists a theological pretext for their extremism and violence.

+Traditionalism

+Murad has expressed agreement with Julius Evola´s views on modernity, although he disagrees with his racist views.